A company limited by guarantee in Hong Kong is the entity of choice if you want to set up a non-profit organization or a charity.

 - Filing annual returns and paying relevant fees

-- Reporting changes to members, directors, company secretaries, and registered office address to the Companies Registry
+- Reporting changes to members, directors, company secretaries, and registered office addresses to the Companies Registry

 A company limited by guarantee in Hong Kong is not automatically treated as a charity.